-The Students' Mission Band is an aggressive missionary society organized for the purpose of creating and stimulating interest in world-wide evangelism.
+The Student Missionary Fellowship is an aggressive missionary society organized for the purpose of creating and stimulating interest in world-wide evangelism.
 Under student leadership, it meets once a week for a public service with missionaries from various parts of the world addressing these meetings.
-The Mission Band also conducts daily prayer meetings with a weekly schedule that embraces every mission field.
-It contributes the full support of two missionaries on the field, Miss Florence Cavender of Colombia, South America, and Rev. Joseph Shisler, missionary to Sierra Leone, Africa.
-It also sponsors a weekly broadcast of a college radio program over ELWA, Liberia, West Africa.
+The S. M. F. also conducts daily prayer meetings with a weekly schedule that embraces every mission field.
+It contributes the full support of two missionaries on the field, and carries on other missionary projects.